-Students should begin researching universities and may attend one of the UCAS HE Fairs which take place around the country.
+Students should begin researching universities and might attend one of the UCAS Higher Education (HE) Fairs which take place around the UK each year.
 Visit the UCAS website for details on dates and locations of HE Fairs.
 Our Education Liaison team also visits schools and colleges across the UK to offer advice and guidance to Year 12 and Year 13 students on higher education options.

-Open Days begin for many universities before the Schools break up for the summer.
+Open Days begin for many universities before schools and colleges break up for the summer holidays.
 Open Days are a great way to get a feel for a university and its location, as well as to meet staff and students.
 At Lincoln, we encourage families to visit us at an Open Day to explore our campus and surrounding city.

-Your son or daughter will submit their application form online via UCAS and will be able to make up to five course choices.
+Your son or daughter will submit their university application form online via UCAS and will be able to make up to five course choices.
 Applications through UCAS open in the September before the intended year of entry.
 Some specialist courses, such as Medicine, have different timelines, including early application deadlines, so check the UCAS website for key dates.

-Universities will review your son or daughter’s application and, if they are successful, will make them an offer.
-A conditional meaning your son or daughter will need to achieve certain grades in their exams to confirm their place.
+Universities will review your son or daughter’s application and, if they believe they meet the entry criteria, make them an offer.
+A conditional offer means your son or daughter will need to achieve certain grades in their exams to confirm their place.

-Your son or daughter can keep track of the progress of their applications via UCAS Track.
+Your son or daughter can keep track of the progress of their applications and any offers received via UCAS Track.
 Offers must be accepted as a ‘firm’ (first) or ‘insurance’ (second) choice by certain dates, usually in the spring of the year of entry.
 These deadlines are set by UCAS and depend on when applicants received the last of their offers.
 When students make their firm and insurance choices, all other offers must be declined.

 While you are researching and visiting universities, you can also look at accommodation options with your son or daughter.
-At the University of Lincoln, applying for accommodation is simple; once your son or daughter has made their ‘firm’ choice with UCAS they can use our online accommodation booking system, which opens on 1 November 2020 for 2021 entry, to apply for accommodation.
+At the University of Lincoln, applying for accommodation is simple; once your son or daughter has made their ‘firm’ choice with UCAS they can use our online accommodation booking system, which opens in early November to apply for accommodation.

 Applications for student finance usually open in February and should be submitted by the end of May to ensure that your son or daughter has funding in place for the start of their course.
 Applications are typically made online through Student Finance England (or its equivalent if you are from another UK nation).
 More information about fees and funding can be found here.

 The deadline for your son or daughter to reply to all of their offers on UCAS Track is usually in May.
 The exact date will depend on when they received the last of their university offers and can be found in UCAS Track.

-If your son or daughter has done better than anticipated and exceeded the conditions of their offer, they can use the Adjustment process to reconsider where or what to study.
+If your son or daughter has done better than anticipated and exceeded the conditions of their offer, they can use the related Adjustment process to find vacancies on courses with more demanding entry criteria.